-The faces of Scotland’s fishing industry have gone on show in a new photo exhibition.
+Faces of Scotland's fishing industry go on show

 Photographer Paul Duke spent three years on-and-off in the harbours, gutting sheds and fish processors of the North East to produce his series At Sea.